What is therapy?

 How long does therapy last?

 Therapy is considered “brief” when it lasts about 8-12 sessions which usually takes 2-3 months.
 Longer therapy can provide greater insights into one’s own processes and can last for six months or years.
 There are benefits to both types of therapeutic relationships and I maintain the therapeutic relationship as long as it’s still helpful.
-While my goal is to have clients be sufficient and well without me so if the goal for therapy haven’t been met after 6 months, we should discuss and reformulate the plan.
+My goal is to have clients be well and self-sufficient.
+So if our goals for therapy haven’t been met after 6 months, we should discuss and reformulate the plan.

 Does therapy work?